London

 3.1 Shopping

-I think I can see it in the shopping choices people make.
+I think I can see class in the shopping choices people make.
 In Britain, supermarkets seem to map out social class.
 While Australia’s Coles or Woolies don’t carry much real status baggage, in the UK a supermarket choice signals something about a person’s social position and taste.

 At the top end is Waitrose, leaning into organic veg, nice wine, and “tasteful” interiors—basically shorthand for the comfortable middle class.
 Marks & Spencer (M&S) sits alongside it, with pricey ready meals and a food hall full of treats rather than essentials.
 Sainsbury’s is a polite middle zone—solid, reliable, slightly aspirational but still everyday.
 Tesco is the country’s main supermarket, stretching from basic to premium but leaning toward basic.
 I find this confusing because the first time I saw Tesco was in Thailand, where it was coded as fancy.